Your course includes:

 Can I use a College gift voucher for online courses?

-Yes, simply enter the gift voucher code at the online checkout and your account will be credited with any monies remaining.
+Yes, simply enter the gift voucher code at the online checkout.

 How do I access my course?